Our Taster Day is designed for anyone who wishes to find out more about bees and to see if they would like to take up bee-keeping

 The days are held at our Honeyworks site which is working apiary, so there will be bees in the air upon entering the apiary training facilities.
 Theory sessions will be held under cover, but practical sessions will be outdoors provided the weather is OK.
 As the Taster days are from 10am to 4.30pm you are advised to bring a packed lunch.
 Tea and Coffee will be provided.

-Taster days in 2018 will be held on Sunday 6th May & Sunday 16th September.
+Our next Taster days in 2018 will be held on Sunday 16th September.
 The cost for the Taster day is £50, which includes day membership of Buzzworks.

-Places are limited to a maximum of 20 and are assigned on a first come, first served basis.
+Places are limited and are assigned on a first come, first served basis.

 A Typical Taster Days

 - 10.00 - Introduction & goals - Honeyworks apiary, tutors background, why students are here, outline of the day, H&S and weather

 - 10.30 - Bee Theory